mdrhmn48/nba_data_analysis/README.md

 # 3 different project(NBA, Basketball, Yeast).

-MD Rahman - Work with a team on NBA dataset. worked EDA from daily updated dataset from NBA game in Kaggle. and well as integrating the dataset into AWS from kaggle.
+MD Rahman -  collaborated with a team to analyze the NBA dataset.
+We performed exploratory data analysis (EDA) using a daily updated dataset from NBA games available on Kaggle.
+Additionally, We successfully integrated the dataset into AWS from Kaggle for further analysis.

 # Overview